crispinanderson/text-in-shape/README.md

 * Need to wrap text inside a complex shape.
 * You can supply a basic SVG shape for the text wrapper
-* You do not need overfloy scrolling text
+* You do not need overflow scrolling text

 ##### Supported shapes